 SLI serves individuals 5 and up with intellectual disabilities.

-What will a Sheltered Living case manager do for my family?
+What will a SLI case manager do for my family?

 The SLI Case Manager will:

-1. assess your loved one to verify if they are eligible and determine service need
+- assess your loved one to verify eligibility and determine services needed

-3. do a referral and look at related activities such as how to obtain services and schedule appointments
+- do a referral and look at related activities such as how to obtain services and schedule appointments as needed

 How do I start?

-You call Shawnee County Community Developmental Disabilities at 785-232-5097.
-They will assist you to determine eligibility and give you a list of providers in Shawnee County if eligibility is approved.
-SLI, also, can help you set up appointments as needed.
+You call the office of Shawnee County Community Developmental Disabilities at 785-232-5097.
+They will determine eligibility and give you a list of providers in Shawnee County if you are approved.
+SLI can help you set up appointments as needed.

 Did you know?

-You have the right to be involved in transitioning your child between schools which include:
+You have the right to be involved in transitioning your child between schools which includes:

-3. if your child may be eligible for Supplemental Security Income (SSI).
+- if your child may be eligible for KanCare

-4. if your child may be eligible for KanCare.
+- if your child may be eligible for Social Security

 Terri has been a part of Sheltered Living since 2011 and receives TCM services from us.
-Terri had been living with her mother who deceased and then started living by herself .
-During that time she rarely went anywhere outside of the home or had any contact with anyone who was not family.
+Terri had been living with her mother who is now deceased and started living by herself.
+During that time she rarely went anywhere outside of the home or had no contact with anyone who was not family.

-Once Terri began receiving TCM services from SLI, planning was focused on developing her self identity and connecting her and connecting her with health and mental health providers.
-Because she is now effectively treated , she has been participating in many SLI activities and volunteering weekly at the Helping Hands Humane Society.
-She is now using public transportation on her own, Shopping for herself, budgeting and takes more pride in her appearance.
-Overall her life has greatly expanded and is a much happier person!
+Once Terri began receiving TCM services from SLI, planning was focused on developing her self-identity and connecting her with health and mental health providers.
+She is now effectively treated, has been participating in many SLI activities and volunteering weekly at the Helping Hands Humane Society.
+She uses public transportation on her own, shops for herself, does her own budget and takes more pride in her appearance.
+Overall her life has greatly expanded and she is a much happier person!